HL7/fhir-qi-core/input/pages/index.md

 -  Quality improvement artifact applications **SHALL** recognize and process all MustSupport elements in QI-Core.

 Throughout the QI-Core profiles elements that are marked as required, meaning they have a minimum cardinality of 1, will also be marked as MustSupport.
-In the case of complex elements if the top level element is marked as MustSupport then any required sub-elements will be marked as MustSupport as well.
+In the case of complex elements if the top-level element is marked as MustSupport then any required sub-elements will be marked as MustSupport as well.
 ### Modifying Attributes